 What do you like about Tokyo?

 Tokyo is my absolute favourite city in this entire world.
-I love that everything is conveniently available for me.
+I love that everything is conveniently available to me.
 I adore the fact that everyone is super considerate, people know how to walk on their own side of the road, there are perfect signs everywhere for people to be mindful of their surroundings.

 Tokyo is also crazy but calm.
 For example, a short walk from the vibrant and crazy busy Takeshita street will take you around one of the most peaceful and zen parks, right in the heart of Tokyo.
-The city is multi-dimensional.
+The city is multidimensional.